The Haunted Mansion (2003 film): Production

 In January 2002, it was announced Disney had formally greenlit The Haunted Mansion with the script written by David Berenbaum.

 The original concept for the film's setting was Upstate New York, with the mansion's exterior modeled after the Walt Disney World version.
 However, to keep the faithfulness of the original attraction's location in the New Orleans Square section of Disneyland, the producers changed the setting to New Orleans, Louisiana.
 To allude to the two versions of the attraction and create a more foreboding atmosphere, the production enlarged the film mansion, basing its designs on the original attraction while adding the iron and glass conservatory on its side from the Florida version of the ride.
 Director Rob Minkoff described the film's mansion's architecture as Renaissance-influenced with a mix of antebellum and Dutch-colonial revival style.

 The mansion scenes were filmed at Sable Ranch in Santa Clarita, California.
 The main building was constructed over a period of weeks while the cupola and chimneys on the top of the mansion were computer-generated.
 The rest of film was shot in New Orleans and surrounding areas.

-A quintet of Hidden Mickeys are seen throughout the film similar to the ride; the most notable ones being the padlock at the mansion's gates, the second when an axe wielded by a possessed suit of armor nearly hits Jim and a third which is briefly seen when Ramsley poisons a goblet of wine during the wedding ceremony.
+A quintet of Hidden Mickeys are seen throughout the film similar to the ride; the most notable ones being the padlock at the mansion's gates, the second when an axe wielded by a possessed suit of armor nearly hits Jim, and a third which is briefly seen when Ramsley poisons a goblet of wine during the wedding ceremony.
 The other two are the couch in the library and the windows on the doors Jim passes when he is chased by musical instruments summoned by Madame Leota.
-Before leaving the mansion via a hearse to find the mausoleum, Ezra exclaims "there's always my way", a pivotal line of dialogue from the attraction.
+Before leaving the mansion via a hearse to find the mausoleum, Ezra exclaims "there's always my way," a pivotal line of dialogue from the attraction.

 The costume and special effects designers wanted the ghost characters to become "more dead" the farther they were from the mansion.
 While Ezra and Emma look human in the house, their leaving it causes them to become blue and transparent to show they are ghosts.
-The zombies in the mausoleum were described as the "deadest as they are farthest away".
+The zombies in the mausoleum were described as the "deadest as they are farthest away."
 Rick Baker, the chief costume designer, did the prosthetic makeup for the zombies in the mausoleum, using skull-based heads for their designs.
 He also designed one of the zombies as an elderly man holding a cane in order to make the scene less frightening for viewers.

+The ghostly effects in the film were created both practically and digitally.
+A combination of SteadiCam, real-time motion control, and bluescreen photography was used when filming ghosts.
+When ghosts needed to interact with other ghosts or humans, 3D rotoscoping processes were used to preserve transparency.